ARTICLE

 Suits

-Each suit is mainly associated to a specific color and a season in the North Hemisphere: swords are associated to white and spring (March), cups to blue-green and summer (June), rods to red and autumn (September), and coins to golden and winter (December).
+Each suit is mainly associated to a specific color and season in the North Hemisphere: Swords are associated to white and Spring (March), Cups to blue-green and Summer (June), Rods to red and Autumn (September), and Coins to golden and Winter (December).

 Swords

 Swords are also the only suit not referring to gods although include the Chinese yin-yang symbol in 4 cards (Ace, Two, Three and Knight).
 Besides, the author relates card Three with The Fool, in which a young character is walking like that of card 0, after being sent away by three relatives.
-The handles of the swords of card Three also represent The Fool of other decks (Visconti-Sforza, Marseille and Mantegna), so the relatives of the young man might also be alluded by them.
+The swords' handles in card Three also represent The Fool of other decks (Visconti-Sforza, Marseille and Mantegna), so the relatives of the young man might also be alluded to by them.

-Scapini associated the Nine of swords to other two cards of the suit: the Page and Queen.
-Card Nine is mainly about a sarcophagus with the Page on the right side although old, demented and huddling in a knot.
+Scapini associated the Nine of Swords to other two cards of the same suit: the Page and Queen.
+Card Nine is mainly about a sarcophagus with the Page on the right side although old aged, demented and huddling in a knot.
 And the sarcophagus is made of red sandstone, like the base where the Queen is perched on.

 Distributed among the cards, we can see a wide range of animals: a serpent, a fox, a pig, horses, a crow, night birds, a fly, a black cat, a red dragon, and a swan.